 How to schedule tweets on Twitter

-- To get started in your ads account, click the new tweet button at the top right of the tweets manager within the creatives tab.
+1. Click the New Tweet button at the top right of the tweets manager within the creatives tab.

-- When the tweet box pops up, craft your tweet—include any image, location tag, or card you want.
+2. When the tweet box pops up, craft your tweet—include any image, location tag, card, or hot takes you want.

-- Scheduling.
-You can choose to Tweet to post immediately, or select Schedule or Save Draft if you want to edit your post later.
-With the Schedule option you’ll be asked to select a publishing date and time (up to one year in advance).
+5. You can choose to Tweet to post immediately, or select Schedule or Save Draft if you want to edit your post later.
+With the Schedule, you’ll be asked to select a publishing date and time (up to one year in advance).

 How to schedule tweets on Hootsuite